 I used to collect interesting photos, magazines, books, and ephemera to create collages which was both a relaxing hobby and way to play with color, composition and materials.
 Now that I live in Taiwan I lack the space needed to hoard all the paper and glue for collaging.

 In 2005 the NY Helmut Lang design team asked me to scan the skin of a calf.
 It was about a meter square and had to be scanned in many pieces.
-Later, the image was used as print for dresses and shirts.
+Later, the image was used as a print for dresses and shirts.

 Pantalaine is a fake company clothing that sells garments for multiple people.
 The project was created by designer Brian McMullen.
 I created the rubbing elbows sweater.
-The clothes were photographed and layed out to look like a Sunday circular style advertisement.
+The clothes were photographed and laid out to look like a Sunday circular style advertisement.
 The circular was printed along with a bunch of other fictional pieces of mail that made up McSweeney's Quarterly no. 17.